wch/r-source/ALTREP.md

 correspond to specific `R` data types, such as `INTSXP`.
 Concrete classes specialize one of these specific abstract classes.
-The hierarchy is fixed as corresponding to the `R` internals; there is no provision for adding new abstrct classes or for a hierarchy of concrete classes.
+The hierarchy is fixed as corresponding to the `R` internals; there is no provision for adding new abstract classes or for a hierarchy of concrete classes.
 This might be worth exploring in the future.

 ## Classes and Methods